Weslife2002/backend-mongodb/url-shortener/README.md

 That means, we should not use the MemoryStore for storing the user session.
 That could lead to unexpected side-effect in production environment.

 Beside, if we need to reload the server due to some process being crash.
 The memory will be clear, and the user they all need to login again.

-## Some features the app provides

-Admins:

-1. Admin can see the dashboard the URL and users.
-2. Admin can disable user and if at that time the user has already logined, they will be logged out. (/user-management)
-3. Admin can delete URL.

-Users and guest:

-1. User and guests can create and access the shortened link.
-2. The shoterned can have expiration time.
-3. Guest will have default shortened link existed of 1 week.
-4. User can login using google account.
-5. User can delete the URL.
-6. The server will check if the link is valid.
-7. Track user-abnormality.